Fruitsi-wsl/Color-pallet-generator/README.md

 # Color-pallet-generator
-A program that either takes an image and generates a color palate from it or generates a random color pallate
+A program that either takes an image and generates a color palate from it or generates a random color pallate.
+It also has the feature for you to choose a color and it will create complimentary color palletes from your chosen color!

 # Installation